 Verify the optimal alignment, adjusting the sensor rotation with the power on.
 (It is easiest to align in trip mode.)
-At power-up, all indicators are tested (cycle).
+At power-up, all indicators are tested (cycle), then the Scan Code is displayed.

-1. Verify the active transceiver and mirror assembly are pointed squarely at each other.
+1. Before applying power, verify the emitter and the receiver are pointed squarely at each other.
 Use a straight edge (for example, a level) to determine the direction the sensor is facing.
-The sensor face must be perpendicular to the optical axis
+The sensor face must be perpendicular to the optical axis.